-A great getaway to Botswana's beautiful Okavango Delta and Chobe National Park, ending at Victoria Falls in Zimbabwe.
+A great getaway to Botswana's wild Okavango Delta, Moremi Game Reserve, Makgadikgadi Pans and Chobe National Park, ending at Victoria Falls in Zimbabwe.

 We then cross into Zimbabwe to witness the plummeting Victoria Falls, one of the natural wonders of the world!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 This Okavango, Chobe & Victoria Falls Overland Safari sets off from the mega-city of Johannesburg in South Africa, travelling through the North-West Province towards the Botswana border.
 Border formalities complete, we drive northwest into Botswana on the Trans-Kalahari highway.

 We spend our first night in Kang, a small town located on the fringes of the Kalahari Desert.